PreshenNaidoo/EchoView47/README.md

 The dataset curated for this work: https://www.thrive-centre.com//datasets/TTE47

-Code will be made public upon acceptance of paper which is currently in review.
+Code will be made public upon acceptance of the paper which is currently in review.